odota/core/_posts/about.md

 FAQ
 ----
 ###How is YASP different from existing sites?
 There are a few things YASP offers that we believe to be unique.
 We also believe in deduplication, so we try to focus on features that aren't already done by others.
 * Free public match replay parsing.
-Other sites offer public match parsing for a fee, or free parsing of professional matches.
+Other sites offer public match parsing for a price, or parse only professional matches for free.
 * Open source.
-We keep our code open source, so anyone can help contribute.
+We keep our code open source, so anyone can help contribute, or use our code for their own data analysis.
-* Better querying tools.
+* Better querying.
 We offer a flexible and powerful querying tool so that users can filter/extract interesting stats from their own match data.

 ###How do you make money?
 Isn't replay parsing is supposed to be expensive?
 YASP is a side project of a group of college students.

-As such, we're not looking to make money off the site, although we do run ads to help pay for server costs.
+As such, we're not looking to make money off the site.

 We take some cost-cutting measures such as only automatically parsing the replays of active users.
+Ads help subsidize server costs, and donations cover most of the rest (through selling Cheese).
+We pay any remaining costs ourselves out-of-pocket.

-We also sell Cheese to help support our rising hosting costs.
-Please consider a purchase if you've found the site helpful!
+Please consider donating if you've found the site helpful!

 ###Why can't I search for players/matches?
 To save on storage costs, YASP doesn't have every match ever played.
-We only add the matches of users who sign into YASP.
+We only add the matches of users who sign in.

 This means you can't arbitrarily search for a match, although if you request a specific match ID through the form, we'll add it.

 ###Why doesn't (some match) have parsed data?
-This site's not any better than other services!
+This site's not any better than (some other service)!
 There are several reasons why we wouldn't have parsed data for a match:
 * The replay isn't ready yet.
 There is usually a delay after the match (~10 minutes) while we wait for Valve to make the replay downloadable.
 * The replay might not be available.
 This happens occasionally, particularly in the SEA region, and there's nothing we can do about it.
 If you can't get the replay in the client, we can't get it either.
+* The match had no active YASP users.
+We don't automatically parse these matches because they're unlikely to be looked at.
 * The parser crashed while trying to parse the match.
 This might happen if something weird happened in the replay that our code didn't expect.
 * The replay is expired.
 Valve deletes replays after 7 days, so we can't parse these matches.